Date of Award

 The person-environment misfit variable, introduced in this study as an exploratory methodological advance, highlighted the heterogeneous nature of older adults in their interactions with the built home environments.
 The analyses findings revealed that it is the unique intersection of competency and the built environment for each individual that has the greatest impact on subsequent housing adjustments made in later life.
 This research provides empirical backing for policy advocates seeking to promote universal design and visitability standards for housing as a way to support successful aging in place within the aging population.

 Stoeckel, Kimberly Joy, "The Role of Home Environments in Residential Adjustment Decision Making in Later Life" (2011).
 Graduate Doctoral Dissertations.
-Paper 52.
+52.